litepalette/litepalette.github.io/_posts/2020-06-01-unfoldings.md

 >
 > — [Brian Swimme](https://shows.acast.com/futurefossils/episodes/133)

-Swimme talks about our true nature, so obvious but so overlooked, that we unfold-*with* others in this Story of the evolutionary cosmos.
-Through relationships with one another, we come into full expression of ourselves.
+Swimme talks about our true nature, so obvious but so overlooked, that we unfold-*with* others through relationships; through ecological assemblages and co-evolutions, in variants of cooperation or competition.
 Haraway echoes this, that *companion species are relentlessly becoming-with; Ontologically heterogenous partners become who and what they are in relational material-semiotic worlding.
 Natures, cultures, subjects, and objects do not preexist their intertwined worldings.*

 *Sympoiesis*, or, collective-reproducing (Beth Dempster, 1998).
-In other words, relational worldings, collectively becoming-with others.

-On similar threads, Kauffman, theoretical biologist, origin of life researcher, extends the magic of stories, becoming-with, into the messy empiricism when science-meets-complexity
+In other words, "relational worldings", creating worlds through and with relations at every fractal scale.

-We invoke the spirit of collective autocatalytic[^1] sets—collectively reproducing, collectively arising—to read matter, culture, consciousness
+On similar threads, Kauffman, theoretical biologist, origin of life researcher, extends the magic of stories, becoming-with, into the messy empiricism when science-meets-complexity.
+We invoke the spirit of collective autocatalytic[^1] sets—collectively reproducing, collectively arising—to read matter, culture, consciousness,

 > *[...] the realisation that we are members of a living world of untellable creativity in its becoming.
 Life is abundant, the **universe is rife with becoming**, based on physics but beyond any physics we know. [...]
 Creatures, by existing, **create the very conditions for other creatures to come into existing**. [...]
 The blossoming biosphere creates its own ever-new possibilities of becoming, yet more diverse and abundant.*
 >